 At this stage, a plethora of ideas is generated, ranging from simple to difficult to tackle the problem at hand.
 The list of ideas is then tested and refined based on priorities, budgets, feasibilities, and other constraints.

 After the plausible best solutions are arrived at, the design team creates prototypes of the solutions.
-Here the design team builds inexpensive, scaled-down versions of the best solutions identified of the product itself.
+Here, the design team builds inexpensive, scaled-down versions of the best solutions identified by the product itself.
 During this stage, the design team also understands the resources required, the cost involved, and the constraints inherent to the product and understands how users would behave or react to the end product.

 The design team could investigate the solutions individually or as a whole, accept, re-examine, improve or even reject the solution at this stage.

-In the test stage, the final solution is tested against the empathized initial need.
-Here the design team tries to understand how well the users accept the solution through feedbacks.
+The final solution is tested against the empathized initial need in the test stage.
+Here, the design team tries to understand how well the users accept the solution through feedback.
 The results will help the design team redefine any subsequent problems that could arise from the solution delivered.
-Following issues could then be, chained back to the previous stages as applicable for further refinement and alterations.
+Following issues could then be chained back to the previous stages as applicable for further refinement and alterations.

-Design Thinking may improve product management by reorienting the entire team’s approach and attention from only the product to the human beings who use these products and how these products improve their lives.
+Design Thinking may improve product management by reorienting the entire team’s approach and attention from only the product to the human beings using it and how it improves their lives.
 By connecting with people and their difficulties and applying design thinking to tackle these problems, you can help create the proper solutions that resonate with users.